-There is no downtime after a dermaplane treatment; you can immediately resume your normal activities.
+There is no downtime after a dermaplaning treatment; you can immediately resume your normal activities.
 You should avoid sun exposure for several days and follow instructions about using moisturizers and sunscreens.
-By the way, the hair on your face will not grow back thicker or darker – this is a myth.
-Dermaplane is not effective for stretch marks, deep wrinkles or acne scars and cannot be used on keloids (an overgrowth of scar tissue that remains after an injury has healed).
+The hair on your face will not grow back thicker or darker – this is a myth.
+Dermaplaning is not effective for stretch marks, deep wrinkles or acne scars and cannot be used on keloids (an overgrowth of scar tissue that remains after an injury has healed).

 Are there risks?

 Just as you might cut yourself when shaving, the dermaplaning scalpel might nick the skin.
 These are minor injuries and heal almost immediately, just as a shaving cut does.
 Occasionally people have a reaction to the cleaning solution.
 Some people report the skin feels dry or appears red for a short while after the treatment.
 Too-frequent treatment (intervals of less than the three-week minimum) increase the risk of skin irritation and may cause the skin to peel.

 How soon can I return to work?